-'''

 gev.diag(B)

-'''

 gives the plots shown in Figure 2.4.
-You should notice that the plots in the top row (probability plot and quantile plot) are exactly the same as those we constructed, from 'first principles', in Figure 2.3.
-However, gev.diag also gives a 'return level plot' (bottom left) and a plot of the fitted GEV density superimposed onto a histogram of the actual data.
+You should notice that the plots in the top row (probability plot and quantile plot) are exactly the same as those we constructed, from "first principles", in Figure 2.3.
+However, gev.diag also gives a "return level plot" (bottom left) and a plot of the fitted GEV density superimposed onto a histogram of the actual data.
 The return level plot is really just a quantile plot, but the x-axis is drawn on a logarithmic scale so as to compress the tail of the fitted GEV distribution and thus focus attention on long-period return levels, extrapolated far beyond the range of our observed data.
-Attached to these return level estimates are 95% confidence bounds using estimate \pm 1.96 \times s.e., where the standard errors have been obtained via the delta method (as in Section 2.2.4).
+Attached to these return level estimates are 95% confidence bounds using estimate $\pm 1.98 \times \text{s.e.}$, where the standard errors have been obtained via the delta method (as in Section 2.2.4).
+Superimposed are empirical quantiles for the data we are analysing, for comparison.
+Both this plot, and the plot of the data with the fitted density, seem to indicate the adequacy of our fitted GEV.